 Some regions have soils naturally deficient in essential micronutrients.
 The texture, pH and OM content of soil play a complex role in determining the availability of micronutrients to plants.
 For instance, sandy soils may not efficiently retain micronutrients because of their quick drainage.
 Soil pH has a significant impact on the absorption of micronutrients.
 Soils that are excessively acidic or alkaline can hinder the ability of plant to absorb essential elements.
 Additionally, waterlogged or poorly drained soils might prevent effective root activity, which in turn prevents the uptake of nutrients (Langridge, 2022).
-Micronutrient imbalances may result from an overuse of particular fertilisers, particularly those high in P. To ensure that plants achieve their nutritional needs in the face of such problems, adaptable farming strategies are required.
+Micronutrient imbalances may result from an overuse of particular fertilisers, particularly those high in phosphoru.
+To ensure that plants achieve their nutritional needs in the face of such problems, adaptable farming strategies are required.
 Gradual depletion of nutrients in soil may not be only because of modern agricultural practices that prioritise high yields.
 The nutrient reserves of soil are diminished by continuous cultivation, particularly in the absence of proper replenishment.
 This problem is exacerbated by nutrient extraction during harvest, therefore, it is critical that farmers follow sustainable farming practices that put soil health and fertility first (Rodríguez et al., 2022).

 Fig. 2.
 A conceptual figure illustrating the sustainable production of high-quality vegetable crops using different methods of fertiliser application

-Vegetable crops can be supplied with micronutrients using a variety of methods, including soil application, foliar treatment, hydroponics and fertigation, to ensure their availability to and absorption by the plants (Fig. 2).
+Vegetable crops can be supplied with micronutrients using a variety of methods, including soil application, foliar treatment, and fertigation, to ensure their availability to and absorption by the plants (Fig. 2).
 Besides these approaches, there are few more techniques for applying micronutrients to vegetables, like seed priming, root priming and drenching.
 Determination of the best strategy for micronutrient delivery in vegetable crops may be aided by routine soil testing, plant nutrient status monitoring and consultation with agricultural experts.

 3. EFFECT OF MICRONUTRIENT FERTILISATION ON QUALITY OF VEGETABLES